Import Requirements from Third-Party Applications

 rearrange requirements.
 Updates you make to the requirements in the third-party

-You can export your requirements back to third-party applications that support ReqIF files by exporting requirements that are stored in Simulink Requirements to a ReqIF file.
+You can export your requirements back to third-party applications that support ReqIF files by exporting requirements that are stored in Requirements Toolbox to a ReqIF file.

 If you want to continue to manage your imported requirement with an external